kevinlai1010/tkn-staking/README.md

-# Basic Sample Hardhat Project
+# Scalable Reward Distribution on Ethereum Blockchain with Solidity & Hardhat

 This project project is solidity test assignment for **Scalable Reward Distribution on Ethereum Blockchain**